LuukSuurmeijer/scrape-tweets/README.md

 ## Notes

 This script relies on X's internal CSS class names and `data-testid` attributes to locate elements, which means it may break if X updates their frontend.
 It also requires a valid X account to log in with.
 Scraping without authentication isn't supported.
+This is so it works on locked profiles.

 Since the functionality depends on Selenium literally scrolling down on your profile, you may need to fiddle around with the `scroll_amount`.